 1. Make sure you are modeling how to live out evangelism in front of your teenagers.

 Jesus lived on mission and his disciples saw it.
-From engaging the woman at the well (John 4:4-42) to reaching out to tax collectors (Luke 19:1-10) to gospelizing top religious leaders (John 3:1-21), Jesus was always ready to engage in a Gospel conversation.
+From engaging the woman at the well (John 4:4-42), Jesus was always ready to engage in a Gospel conversation.
 And his disciples watched him do this again and again and again.

 Are you exemplifying what it means to live a life on mission for Jesus?
 Are you living out a lifestyle of evangelism that your teenagers see and can model?
 Like Jesus said in Luke 6:40, “No student is above their teacher but everyone who is fully trained will be like their teacher.“